Coté

 Given at DevOpsDays Amsterdam 2024 and NDC Oslo 2024.

-(5) Low Growth DevOps
+(5) Low Growth DevOps, or, After the Death of DevOps

 DevOps spread has leveled out, it’s no longer a fast growing mindset and set of accompanying tools.
 Some surveys show that 70% of people are still not automating their builds, let along production deployment.
 DevOps companies are facing growth challenges.
 It can feel like we’re yet again re-discovering the early days of DevOps instead of evolving it to the next stage.
 Is this bad?
 Is it good?
 Is it expected?
 This talk is an analysis of slowing DevOps growth and what it means for you.